-Project PLASE, Inc. addresses homelessness in Baltimore by providing transitional housing, permanent housing and supportive services to homeless adults.
+Project PLASE, Inc. addresses homelessness in Baltimore by providing emergency housing, permanent housing and supportive services to homeless adults.
 We serve the most vulnerable and underserved, including persons with mental illness, HIV/AIDS, addiction, developmental disabilities, and ex-offenders, etc. We treat, restore and rehabilitate the whole person.
 We empower each individual to function at the highest level possible.

 On any given night in Baltimore City, an estimated 4,000 people experience homelessness.

 Project PLASE provides essential housing and support services to homeless citizens.
 We serve approximately 450 individuals in our Transitional and Permanent Housing programs each year, and thousands over the past 41 years.

 Our emergency housing program is intended to house and serve homeless citizens who have special needs, in temporary housing, with 24 hour supported supervision and case management.
 Learn more about our emergency housing program HERE.